shwestrick/smlfmt/README.md

 The lexer is done, and now I'm working on the parser.

-Currently, you can see lexing errors.
-For files that pass through lexing successfully, you can see a bit of syntax highlighting.
+For files that pass through lexing successfully, you will see a bit of syntax highlighting in the output.

 ## Examples